KlaudiaMatysiak/Cookbook/README.md

     + As a Returning Visitor, I can edit recipe to change any mistakes.
     + As a Returning Visitor, I can delete recipe.

++ Admin:
+    + As a Admin, I can edit and delete all the recipes to maintain content of the page.

 ## Desgin

 ![Color Pallette](/documentation/palette.png)